Skip to Content

 Federal law (the Fair Labor Standards Act, or FLSA) and the Texas Labor Code both set overtime rules.
 Most employers must pay nonexempt employees time-and-a-half for all hours worked past 40 in a week.
 Disputes often arise in Houston’s diverse industries—oil and gas, health care, technology, and manufacturing—where pay structures and job roles can cause confusion about overtime eligibility.

 • Nonexempt status: Many hourly and some salaried employees qualify for overtime.
-Job titles alone don’t define exemption—duties and pay matter.
+Job titles alone do not define exemption—duties and pay matter.

 • Local industry practices: Companies in Houston sometimes use pay models or schedules that create classification uncertainty, especially for those paid a salary plus commissions or bonuses.